melezhik/outthentic-dsl/README.md

 Usually first two options most convenient way.

-* If you use *none Perl* language in generator expressions to produce new Outthentic entities you should print them into **stdout**.
+* If you use languages other than *Perl* to produce new Outthentic entities you should print them into **stdout**.
 See examples below.

 A new Outthentic entities are passed back to parser and executed immediately.